 Launched in 2008, The Right Brain Initiative promotes whole brain learning.
 Our vision is to give every K-8 student in the region access to the arts regardless of neighborhood, language, or income.
 Through an effort that engages the entire community, we’re creating long-term, lasting change within our school systems.

 Our program doesn’t replace existing arts education.
 Instead, the arts are woven into core curriculum, giving teachers new tools to engage students in a creative process that connects back to other subjects.
-To date, over 11,000 students and 44 Portland metro schools in six school districts are expressing, exploring, imagining, creating and using the full measure of their minds.
+To date, nearly 20,000 students and 59 Portland metro schools in seven school districts are expressing, exploring, imagining, creating and using the full measure of their minds.

 The goals of our innovative approach are: